 - Wrap a door frame with built-in bookshelves to utilize the space above the door frame.

-- Choose a subtle tone to match your color scheme and make your built-in bookcase a showcase for interesting mementos or backdrop for other eye-catching objects.
+- Choose a subtle tone to match your color scheme and make your built-in bookcase a showcase for interesting mementos or a backdrop for other eye-catching objects.

 - Consider adding crown moulding to a built-in bookcase.
 Even if the trim doesn’t extend around the room, that little bit of flair can add an elegant touch to otherwise simple shelving.